Akaizoku/wildfly-deploy/README.md

 The _uninstall_ option will remove an existing instance of WildFly from the local machine.

+### Version

+The optional _version_ parameter allows you to specify the version of WildFly to deploy dynamically without having to edit the configuration file.
+It takes precedence over the values defined in `custom.ini` and `default.ini`.

 ### Unattended

 The _unattended_ switch allows you to run the script in silent mode without any interaction.
 This relies on all configuration properties having been properly defined, especially the admin user credentials.